wphogan/knord/README.md

 ## Instructions

 ### 📓 Pre-run notes:
-- For convenience, we provide the complete [preprocessed datasets, splits, saved models, and logs](https://data_coming_soon) (link coming soon) for all of our experiments.
+- For convenience, we provide the [preprocessed datasets and saved models](https://drive.google.com/drive/folders/1bQo-5A96Qjj4TvtVtDfO6ogMqDALXGfh?usp=drive_link) for our main experiments.
 - By using the preprocessed data and saved models, you can jump to any stage detailed below without needing to run the previous stages.
-- Please see the [KNoRD paper](https://paper_coming_soon) (link coming soon) for details about each stage of training and evaluation.
+- Please see the [KNoRD paper](https://aclanthology.org/2023.emnlp-main.880/) (link coming soon) for details about each stage of training and evaluation.
-- The code in this repo was developed using Python (v3.9), PyTorch (v1.12.1), Hugginface transformers (v4.22.2), and CUDA (v11.6)
+- The code in this repo was developed using Python (v3.9), PyTorch (v1.12.1), Hugging Face transformers (v4.22.2), and CUDA (v11.6)
 - Run settings are specified in the configuration files in `/configs`.
 Default settings are set in `/utils/utils_config.py`.
 All settings can be overridden via the command line using the `--` prefix.
 For example, to override the `batch_size` setting in `/configs/knord.yaml`,